very-doge-wow/stella/README.md

 ```
 <!-- markdownlint-enable MD013 -->

-The option `--advanced-html` can't be used with custom html, as it offers some additional functionality which would
+The option `--advanced-html` can't be used with custom html, as it offers some
-break when using custom CSS.
-It will create a static html site with dynamic navbar and a search for the chart's values.
+additional functionality which wouldbreak when using custom CSS.
+It will
+create a static html site with dynamic navbar and a search for the chart's
+values.

 ## Adding `stella` Docstrings to your Chart